confluentinc/examples/clients/cloud/confluent-cli/README.md

 # Prerequisites

-* [Confluent CLI](https://docs.confluent.io/current/cli/installing.html) installed on your machine.
-It is provided as part of the [Confluent Platform download](https://www.confluent.io/download/).
+* [Confluent CLI](https://docs.confluent.io/current/cli/installing.html) installed on your machine, version 5.1.0 or higher.
+It is provided as part of the [Confluent Platform](https://www.confluent.io/download/).
 * [Confluent Cloud CLI](https://docs.confluent.io/current/cloud/cli/install.html) installed on your machine.
 It is provided as part of the Confluent Platform package or may be [installed separately](https://docs.confluent.io/current/cloud/cli/install.html).
 * Access to a [Confluent Cloud](https://www.confluent.io/confluent-cloud/) cluster
 * [Initialize](https://docs.confluent.io/current/cloud/cli/multi-cli.html#connect-ccloud-cli-to-a-cluster) your local Confluent Cloud configuration file using the `ccloud init` command, which creates the file at `$HOME/.ccloud/config`.